acornett21/ack-multi-tenancy/README.md

 ```

 ### Step 2: Create an 'assume role policy document' and create a role using this policy document.
-##todo-adam the below should be cleaned up to use AWS language
 This “assume role policy document” contains instructions as to what AWS principles can “assume” this role.
 To “assume” a role in AWS terms effectively means to have privileges enabled by that role.